d3fc/d3fc/series/_posts/2010-10-10-candlestick.md

 	</g>
 ---

 This component calculates and draws a candlestick data series, the series shows high, low, open and close values on the Y axis against Date/Time on the X axis.
 The series can be styled using CSS to represent market gains or market losses.
+The candlestick data series also has functionality which allow the width of the candle wax to to be set and to set the style of the wick independently.

 <div id="example_candlestick"> </div>

 <script type="text/javascript">
-	// Mock data generation (mu, sigma, startingPrice, intraDaySteps, filter) var plotArea = createPlotArea();
+	// Mock data generation (mu, sigma, startingPrice, intraDaySteps, filter) var plotArea = createPlotArea('#example_candlestick');

 	// Create the Candlestick series
 	var candlestick = fc.series.candlestick()